-In our perceptual experience, we reflect intuitively upon its operation to self-control the meaning-coherency of the two perceptual components, the sight and the touch of the eventual object, be it the Peircean immediate object or the Kantian blind object, and thus we can cognize the validity or invalidity of the interpretation in the cognitive operation of proofs.
+In our perceptual experience, we intuitively reflect upon its operation to self-control the meaning-coherence of the two perceptual components, the sight and the touch of the eventual object, be it the Peircean immediate object or the Kantian blind object.
+Thus we can cognize the validity or invalidity of the interpretation in the cognitive operation of proofs.

-In distinction from the above, the epistemic logic that can prove the truth of our moral laws to act by knowing the world-nature which we behave and act in it due to being components of nature, Spinozistically speaking, we can accomplish our free? moral imperatives to be embedded in nature and thus accomplish our duties.
-However, Kant had to find the explanation how with the epistemic schism between the domain of morality, the a priori free categorical imperative of the transcendental subject, we can accomplish our moral duty in the domain of nature which its causality blocks the reason with its a priori free intentions from outside the nature.
+In contrast with the above, epistemic logic can prove the truth of our moral laws to act by knowing the world-nature in which we behave and act, as components of nature.
+Spinozistically speaking, we can accomplish our free? moral imperatives to be embedded in nature and thus accomplish our duties.
+However, Kant had to find an explanation as to how, with the epistemic schism between the domain of morality and the a priori free categorical imperative of the transcendental subject, we can accomplish our moral duty in the domain of nature, whose causality blocks reason with its a priori free intentions from operating outside nature.

-[We said that] reason, when it considers mature theoretical, has to assume the idea that the original basis of nature has unconditional necessity.
+[We said that] reason, when it considers nature theoretically, has to assume the idea that the original basis of nature has unconditional necessity.
 But when it considers nature practically, it similarly presupposes its own causality as unconditioned (as far as nature is concerned), i.e., its own freedom, since it is conscious of its [own] moral command.
-Here, however, the objective necessity of the action, in other words, duty, is being opposed to the necessity that the action would have if it were a [mere] event with its basis in nature rather than in freedom (i.e., the causality of reason); and the action that morally is absolutely necessary is regarded as quite contingent physically, i.e., [we see] that what ought necessarily to happen still fail to happen on occasion.
+Here, however, the objective necessity of the action, in other words, duty, is being opposed to the necessity that the action would have if it were a [mere] event with its basis in nature rather than in freedom (i.e., the causality of reason); and the action that morally is absolutely necessary is regarded as quite contingent physically, i.e., [we see] that what ought necessarily to happen still fails to happen on occasion.
 It is clear, therefore, that only because of the subjective character of our practical ability do we have to present moral laws as commands (and the actions conforming to them as duties) and does reason express this necessity not by is (i.e., happens) but by ought to be.
 (Kant, CJ, 1790: # 76—403)

-Indeed, Kant’s problem is how to combine the theoretical understanding of Nature and its causality with the causality of human as unconditioned of its own freedom and moreover, how to combine the Causalities of Nature and Human Freedom?
+Indeed, Kant’s problem is how to combine the theoretical understanding of nature and its causality with human causality as unconditioned, with its own freedom and, moreover, how to combine the causalities of nature and human freedom?

-8. Kant, in his late research looking for help by Spinoza’s Realist Epistemology
+8. Kant, in his late research looks for help in Spinoza’s Realist Epistemology

-However, according to Spinoza human morality is component of natural causality as other components of Nature and if the infinite Nature includes all of its particular components of their effectivity or freedom is only Relative to Their Powers in the global Nature.
-It can be generalized that according to Spinoza the freedom of all the modes in Nature is not contradict its Determinism but it is the self-determination of those natural modes-elements and yet, relative to their powers in respect to other modes-components of Nature.
+According to Spinoza, human morality is a component of natural causality, as other components of nature.
+And, if infinite nature includes all of its particular components with their effectivity, then freedom is only relative to their powers within global nature.
+We can make the general claim that according to Spinoza the freedom of all modes in nature does not contradict its determinism, but is the self-determination of those natural modes-elements and, yet, is relative in their powers with respect to other modes-components of nature.